Boost Mobile Cell Phone Plans

 In 2006 Sprint purchased Nextel Communications and hence the Boost Mobile brand.
 Almost immediately the company began offering service on Sprint’s CDMA network in select markets, while still maintaining its push to talk service in many markets.
 It wasn’t until 2013 that Sprint and Boost Mobile fully retired Boost’s iDEN network in favor of Sprint’s CDMA network.

-To obtain service with Boost Mobile, subscribers must purchase a new phone from the provider as they offer extremely limited support for BYOD.
+To obtain service with Boost Mobile, potential subscribers may need to purchase a new phone as Boost Mobile offers extremely limited support for BYOD.
 Those that hope to bring their own phone to the network will first have to check Boost Mobile’s list of supported BYOD devices to see if its allowed.